 A Brief History Of HTML

-The most popular markup language among the developers HTML was started at CERN, created and written by Sir Tim Berners-Lee.
+The most popular markup language among the developers HTML was started at CERN in 1989 with the idea of creating a hypertext system for the internet by Sir Tim Berners-Lee.

 The Story behind HTML